Yes, I Want a Free Consultation with the Stryker Hip Lawsuit Team

-A second wave of settlements is expected in 2017, but you need to contact our law firm with the form above as soon as possible to get a payout.
+A second wave of settlements began in 2017 and is continuing into 2018, but you need to contact our law firm with the form above as soon as possible to get a payout.

 In July of 2012, Stryker Orthopaedics recalled the following Rejuvenate hip replacement implants: ABGII Modular Stems, ABGII Modular Necks, Rejuvenate Modular Neck and Stem components (collectively referred to as Rejuvenate).
 The company recalled these products because they can corrode and cause metallosis from chromium and cobalt ions leaching into the blood and tissue around the implanted products.

 The chromium and cobalt poisoning can lead to tissue and bone necrosis (death).
 When this happens, the Rejuvenate products need to be removed and replaced.
 This is called revision surgery, and it is particularly dangerous with the Rejuvenate stems because they have to be removed from the femur, where they were implanted.